-28. SEASONALITY
+29. SEASONALITY

-The Company's revenues are subject to seasonal variances that fluctuate in accordance with the normal home building season.
-The Company generally experiences higher revenues in the second and third quarters compared to the first and fourth quarters.
-This creates a timing difference between free cash flow earned and dividends paid.
-While the Company has leveled dividends to provide a regular income stream to shareholders over the course of a year, the second and third quarters have historically been the Company's most profitable.
+The Company's revenues are subject to seasonal variances that fluctuate in accordance with the normal home building season, depending on the geographical location, which creates a timing difference between free cash flow earned and dividends paid.

-29. CONTINGENCIES
+30. CONTINGENCIES